This post compares the price differences of the three major spray-on bedliners: Reflex, Rhino, and Linex Cost.

 Below you will find pictures from my shop of vehicles with Reflex, Linex, and Rhino.
 You’ll see the differences in quality, texture, imperfections, and UV problems.
 My point being here is that a picture is worth a thousand words, right?
-One thing I have made a practice of is that I never try to make sales bringing down my competitors.
-So let the pictures do the talking.
-I would love your comments !

-There you have it – that’s what we charge at Palm Beach Customs when we do your spray on bedliner project.
+There you have it – that’s what we charge at Palm Beach Customs when we do your spray-on bedliner project.

 We use the highest grade urethane products and colors available to give you the best color and UV resistance.
 The only maintenance is to wash it with soap and water once in a while to keep it clean.
 The other brands usually offer a yearly UV protection coating – but who wants to go through that trouble?

-Here is some Technical info for all you techies ” 🙂
+Here is some technical info for all you techies.

-A: Some truck bedliners are made from relatively hard, rigid materials and most competitors trying to market harder products like to refer to Reflex as being “soft”.
+A: Some truck bedliners are made from relatively hard, rigid materials, and most competitors trying to market harder products like to refer to Reflex as being “soft.”
 Reflex really isn’t soft but rather extremely flexible.
-Just like the rubber used in car tires; you wouldn’t think of a tire as being soft or fragile, and you also know that a tire is extremely rugged and will withstand a lot of abuse.
+Just like the rubber used in car tires, you wouldn’t think of a tire as being soft or fragile, and you also know that a tire is extremely rugged and will withstand a lot of abuse.
 If car tires were made from a harder, more rigid rubber composition, three things would change: The vehicle would be a lot noisier because of the rough ride, the tires would wear out much sooner, and you would slide a lot farther while trying to stop.
 Hardness is not a measure of durability and abrasion resistance.

 Another example of flexible material strength is the liner inside of concrete pumping hoses that utilize a very flexible rubber for the best possible resistance to severe abrasion.
 Reflex will outperform any other truck liner product in a sandblast chamber because it does not chip away from the jagged profile of the blasting sand.

-Hope this provides some valuable information and if there are any other questions that you would like answered please contact us.
+Hope this provides some valuable information, and if there are any other questions that you would like answered, please contact us.